-Solar quotes can be several pages long with some dense contract language, so wading through three or four quotes (or more) can be a little intimidating.
+Once you decide you’re interested in working further with a company, they’ll prepare a more extensive contract with a lot more details.
+These contractgs can be many pages long with some dense language, so wading through three or four quotes (or more) can be a little intimidating.
 And even after rebates, it’s a pretty big purchase, so you might be scared of making a bad decision.
 How do you choose?

 Use a checklist.
 This is the best way of managing any major home renovation, and a solar installation really isn’t any different.
-If you read our /guide/how-to-pick-a-solar-company/, you’ll already be familiar with a lot of the items we list here.
+If you read our guide on how to choose a solar installer, you’ll already be familiar with a lot of the items we list here.
 If you haven’t read it, start there first.

 The Solar Quote Evaluation Checklist

 1. Do your background check on the company